-Yes, you can have a facebook.com e-mail address, based on the username you choose for your profile on the site.
-But the idea is not just to give you yet another e-mail account, but to unify the ways you can converse with other Facebook users and flatten some perceived hang-ups with e-mail.
+Yes, you can have a facebook.com e-mail address, based on the user name you choose for your profile on the site.
+The idea, however, is not just to give you yet another e-mail account but also to unify the ways you can converse with other Facebook users and flatten some perceived hang-ups with e-mail.

 To explain that, Zuckerberg related how a group of high school students told him that "we don't really use e-mail."
 Why?
 "It's too slow," he quoted them as saying.
 It didn't have the seamless back-and-forth and near-instant delivery of text messaging.